ndgigliotti/cluster-optimizer/README.md

 - 'homogeneity_score'
 - 'v_measure_score'

+## Caveats

+### Comparing Clustering Algorithms

+It's important to consider your dataset and goals before comparing clustering algorithms in a grid search.
+Just because one algorithm gets a higher score than another does not necessarily make it a better choice.
+Different clustering algorithms have [different benefits, drawbacks, and use cases.](https://scikit-learn.org/stable/modules/clustering.html#overview-of-clustering-methods)

 ## Reliance on Scikit-Learn

 I could have created a cluster optimizer from scratch, but it would've taken much more work and wouldn't have been as reliable.
 Plus, people are familiar with Scikit-Learn's search estimators.
 Nevertheless, in the future, it might be a good idea to create a new version of `BaseSearchCV` (which contains the Scikit-Learn search machinery) for transductive clustering purposes.